 1. OBJECTIVES AND BUDGET OF THE ORGANISATION 2

 2. SIGNIFICANT ACCOUNTING POLICIES 3

 LEGAL BASIS OF PREPARATION 3

+223A2 SAGIO GI TREI ARATIONI

 3. NOTES TO THE FINANCIAL STATEMENTS 7

+3. NOTES TO THE FINANCIAL STATEMENTS 1

+Note 4.
+Over the every form to the 7

-NOTE 1: CASH AND CASH EQUIVALENTS 7
+NOTE 1: CASH AND CASH EQUIVALENTS

-NOTE 2: RECEIVABLES NOTE 3: PREPAYMENTS 7
+NOTE 2: RECEIVABLES

+NOTE 3: PREPAYMENTS

-NOTE 4: INTANGIBLE ASSETS 8
+NOTE 4.
+INTANGIBLE ASSETS

+NOTE 5: TANGIBLE ASSETS

-NOTE 6: LEASES 10
+NOTE 0: LEASES

-NOTE 7: ACCOUNTS PAYABLE 11
+NOTE 7: ACCOUNTS PATABLE

-NOTE 9: REVENUE NOTE 10: EXPENSES
+NOTE 9: REVENUE

+NOTE 10: EXPENSES

-NOTE 11: EXCHANGE GAINS AND LOSSES NOTE 12: RECONCILIATION OF STATEMENT OF COMPARISON OF BUDGET AND ACTUAL AMOUNTS 14
+NOTE 11: EXCHANGE GAINS AND LOSSES

+NOTE 12: RECONCILIATION OF STATEMENT OF COMPARISON OF BUDGET AND ACTUAL AMOUN

-AND STATEMENT OF FINANCIAL PERFORMANCE 15
+STATEMENT OF FINANCIAL PERFORMANCE

+NOTE 13: STATEMENT OF COMPARISON OF BUDGET AND ACTUAL AMOUNTS: EXPLANATION OF

-MATERIAL DIFFERENCES BETWEEN THE BUDGET AND ACTUAL AMOUNTS 16
+DIFFERENCES BETWEEN THE BUDGET AND ACTUAL AMOUNTS 16

-NOTE 14: RECONCILIATION UNUSED APPROPRIATIONS OF STATEMENT OF COMPARISON OF BUDGET AND ACTUAL AMOUNTS AND STATEMENT OF FINANCIAL PERFORMANCE
+NOTE 14: RECONCILIATION UNUSED APPROPRIATIONS OF STATEMENT OF COMPARISON OF BU DGET AND

+ACTUAL AMOUNTS AND STATEMENT OF FINANCIAL PERFORMANCE 19

-NOTE 15: REPAYMENT OF UNUSED BUDGET APPROPRIATIONS NOTE 16: KEY MANAGEMENT PERSONNEL
+NOTE 15: REPAYMENT OF UNUSED BUDGET APPROPRIATIONS

+NOTE 16: KEY MANAGEMENT PERSONNEL

-NOTE 17: EVENTS AFTER THE REPORTING DATE
+NOTE 17: EVENTS AFTER THE REPORTING DATE 21